vyorkin/pcph/README.md

 #### `seq`, `deepseq`, `rnf`, `evaluate`, `force`

 The idea is to just recursively apply `rnf` to the components of the data type, composing the calls to `rnf` together with `seq`.

 `a seq b` - Evaluate `a` to WHNF and return `b`.

 `rnf a` - Evaluate `a` to NF and return `()`.

-The default definition uses seq, which is convenient for types that have no substructure:
+which is convenient for types that have no substructure:

 ```haskell